 - The return email address is strange or unrecognized.

 - You receive an unexpected check.
-This is a major component of many money transfer scams.

 - The amount requested is strange or inconsistent with previous requests.

 - You don’t recognize the recipient.